iloveponies/120-hour-epic-sax-marathon/structured-data.markdown

 ## Let there be names

-We often want to give a piece of data name, either because the act of naming gives clarity to the code, or because we want to refer to the data many times.
+We often want to give a piece of data a name, either because the act of naming gives clarity to the code, or because we want to refer to the data many times.
 As we have seen, namespace global names are declared with `def`.
 A function or value that is needed only inside one function can be given a *local name* with